“Could PTSD be Causing me to Grind and Clench my Teeth?”

 There are two kinds of bruxism treatment.
 One eliminates the symptoms of the disorder, while the other one treats the disorder itself in a way where it lessens the occurrence of the symptom.

-Treatments for bruxism symptoms aimed at lessening the tooth pain and soreness includes the following:
+Treatments for PTSD (Post Traumatic Stress Disorder) & Bruxism symptoms aimed at lessening the tooth pain and soreness includes the following:

 – Massaging the neck, jaw muscles, and face to alleviate the tension on trigger points.